-There are many different types of personality questionnaires and the number of questions range from 20 to 300, all of which probe different dimensions and elements of your preferred styles of behaviour in the work place.
-Typically, they will look at motivations, methods of control, outspokenness, conscientiousness, optimistism, and competitiveness.
+There are many different types of personality questionnaires and the number of questions ranges from 20 to 300, all of which probe different dimensions and elements of your preferred styles of behaviour in the workplace.
+Typically, they will look at motivations, methods of control, outspokenness, conscientiousness, optimism, and competitiveness.
 These tools typically have a shelf life of 18 to 24 months and, contrary to popular belief, your style and behaviours change over time.

 Ability Tests: Verbal, Numerical, Abstract Reasoning, Spatial Ability, Data Entry

 There are literally thousands of ability tests on the market.
 They tend to be online, timed and multiple choice.
 The tests are designed to measure your abilities in relation to the role.
 They may be concerned with measuring the speed and accuracy in your processing of verbal, numerical or logical information.
 Unlike the personality tests, there is usually a pass or fail element.
 Preparing for ability tests is essential and there are a number of free online tools you can use.
 For example: